eshwarvk/eshwarvk/README.md

 # 💫 About Me:
- Dedicated software developer skilled in Java, Spring Boot, SQL, JDBC, Javascript, React and full-stack development.
-Hands-on experience with machine learning and game development.
-Strong problem-solving skills with a focus on scalable systems.
+ Dedicated software developer specializing in MERN stack development with a interest in backend engineering.
+Proficient in building scalable web applications using MongoDB, Express.js, React, and Node.js.
+Skilled in Java and data structures and algorithms (DSA), with solid problem-solving abilities.

 ## 🌐 Socials: